 The effect may be to kill or discourage the pest as:

 - It begins to feed or enter the plant

 - It may rid the plant of an established pest

 - It may counteract poisons produced by invading fungi or bacteria

-- It may increase the natural resistance of the plant or retard the visible symptoms of disease.
+- It may increase the natural resistance of the plant or retard the visible symptoms of the disease.

-Do Systemics Remain Active Indefinitely?
+Does Systemics Remain Active Indefinitely?